LOLIPOP-INTELLIGENCE/DSAI-Project/README.md

 - Exploratory Data Analysis (Nahvin)
 - Machine Learning Models & Evaluation (Manas)
 - As a whole, the entire project structure and steps was discussed and agreed as a group
-- Model implementation through HuggingSpace developed by Manas
+- Model implementation through HuggingFace Spaces developed by Manas